SavageMeatRider/LH-Source/README.md

 For retards, Lh Stands For Last Hit and its a mod for tnt tag degenerates.

 Its Open Source and Public.
+Feel Free to Contribute.